developer-led/community-sql/README.md

 ## What is Discourse Data Explorer

 [Data Explorer](https://www.discourse.org/plugins/data-explorer) is basically a Discourse *plugin for running SQL queries against your database, allowing for instant stats reporting*.
 Those queries can be triggered manually via admin dashboard by your platform admin, or you can even build an automation for it and run a set of queries through an API from an external app.
-You basically turn on the plugin through your admin plugins page and then you can start creating them from scratch in the buil-in editor or import from a `json` file.
+You basically turn on the plugin through your admin plugins page and then you can start creating them from scratch in the built-in editor or import from a `json` file.

 <a href="https://www.discourse.org/plugins/data-explorer" title="Discourse Data Explorer Plugin">
 	<img src="/assets/DataExplorer.png" alt="">